 And this is the key part of the case.

-As they're walking up this valley, The younger son says, Dad, look up there.
+As they're walking up this valley, the younger son says, Dad, look up there.

 I see a bear on the side of the hill.

-The father looks up on the hill and says, No, son, that's not a bear.
+The father looks up on the hill and says, no, son, that's not a bear.

-That looks like a man and he's hiding behind the trees from us.
+And he's hiding behind the trees from us.

-And the family sees this and this thing is darting behind the tree.
+And the family sees this, and this thing is darting behind the tree.

-You can't see him very well and eventually takes off.
+You can't see him very well, and eventually takes off.

 Well, the family goes home, doesn't know a kid's missing.

-Next day in the Knoxville Times, front page story about a boy disappeared on Spence Field at the exact, well, you know, maybe 45 minutes before these guys walked up this valley.
+Next day in the Knoxville Times, front-page story about a boy disappeared on Spence Field at the exact, well, you know, maybe 45 minutes before these guys walked up this valley.

-So Mr. Key calls the Park Service and says, I think I may have something for you and I will come to the park and show you the location where I saw it and we can see if it makes any sense.
+So Mr. Key calls the Park Service and says, I think I may have something for you, and I will come to the park and show you the location where I saw it, and we can see if it makes any sense.

 Well, the supervising detective for the Park Service at that time calls him back and says, no, don't come to the park.